Celebrate Earth Week with Town of Rye on Saturday, April 23 by beautifying our communities with new pollinator plantings at any of five locations.

 The Mission of the Rye Town Sustainability Committee is to advocate for a more sustainable future through public participation and inter-municipal collaboration.
 The committee will educate Rye Town residents and develop policies that will assist community members to adopt more sustainable practices.
 This will reduce the Town of Rye's carbon foot print and protect its natural beauty.
 Like us on Facebook!

-Anthony Baxter, Chairman of the Sustainability Committee
+Pamela Jaffee, Chairman of the Sustainability Committee

 The Town will follow through with the Mission through the following Commitments: